Three Reasons to Try the Opera Web Browser

 Video Pop Out -- macOS 10.12 Sierra brought Picture in Picture to Safari, but the results have been disappointing so far.
 Apart from Apple’s Web site, the only other site I know of that supports Safari PiP is YouTube, and even then you have to know the trick: Control-click the video twice to reveal the option.

 Opera’s video pop out feature is easier to use and works on many more sites.
 Hover your pointer over a video, and a green arrow appears.
 Click the arrow and a separate window opens, playing the video.
-It works with both HTML5 and Flash videos, and on sites like YouTube, but Facebook, Twitter, and Netflix.
+It works with both HTML5 and Flash videos, and on sites like YouTube, Facebook, Twitter, and Netflix.
 The only incompatible site I’ve found so far is Hulu.

 Speaking of Flash, Opera, like Chrome, includes its own built-in version of Flash, so you don’t have to install that nefarious plug-in to watch the occasional Flash video.
 It works with most sites, but I still have to switch to Chrome on occasion to watch Flash videos.